What is UITF? And how can you start investing?

 - Units of participation are not stocks (like in mutual funds) so they do not give shareholder rights.

 Types of UITF

 Here’s a summary of the risk and investor profile for each type of fund.

 |Money market funds||Fixed income||Low||Very conservative|

-The equities fund is primarily invested in the stocks of companies that are on the Philippine Stock exchange.
+The equities fund is primarily invested in the stocks of companies that are on the Philippine Stock Exchange.
 It buys or sells stocks of Jollibee, Aboitiz, Globe, and other publicly-listed corporations.
-It can be categorized as index fund or equities fund.
+There are two types:

 2. Bond fund

 Bond fund trades bonds which are simply debts.
 These debts are owed by the government or companies that borrow money.
 In return, the fund collects interest and redeems the full amount once the debt matures.
 It is considered relatively safe than stocks.

 Balanced fund is a mix of bonds and stocks.
 These are for moderately aggressive investors who may want to avoid the risks of stocks but also want to get higher return than what can be potentially offered by bonds.